 Storyboard ID LL_Athens_Story#3 Title 5G-LOGINNOV Optimal selection of yard trucks UC3 KPIs A-KPI1: CO 2 emissions A-KPI2: Fuel consumption A-KPI3: Truck travel distance A-KPI4: Assets Idling A-KPI25: end-to-end latency A-KPI26: one-way-latency Baseline data In Athens LL each yard truck (about 170-yard trucks in total) is equipped with a telematics device.
 Particularly, the device is connected to various on-truck data sensors e.g., CAN-Bus, localization, container presence (and other custom) sensors.
 Currently, the telematics device on each truck is connected via a 4G modem to PCT's backend system (i.e., connected to PCT's real-time Truck Monitoring System, TMS), where telemetry data are collected from the truck fleet for storage, monitoring, further processing and business planning.
-The telemetry data aggregated by the fleet of current 4G connected yard trucks will be used as baseline data and KPI evaluation, particularly for A-KPI1 [CO2 Emissions], A-KPI2 [Fuel Consumption] and A-KPI3 [Truck Travel Distance].
-A-KPI2 and A-KPI3 data are directly accessible from CAN-Bus, whereas A-KPI1 (CO2 emissions) will be calculated based on travel distance and fuel consumption (available through the CAN-Bus data) of each truck.
+The telemetry data aggregated by the fleet of current 4G connected yard trucks will be used as baseline data and KPI evaluation, particularly for A-KPI1 [CO 2 Emissions], A-KPI2 [Fuel Consumption] and A-KPI3 [Truck Travel Distance].
+A-KPI2 and A-KPI3 data are directly accessible from CAN-Bus, whereas A-KPI1 (CO 2 emissions) will be calculated based on travel distance and fuel consumption (available through the CAN-Bus data) of each truck.
 Statistics (average) values from the fleet of 4G connected trucks operation (i.e., prior to 5G-LOGINNOV) will be calculated at TMS and used as baseline data.
-The data necessary for the calculation of A-KPI4 [Assets Idling] incude timestamped localization data obtained from the GPS receiver of the telematics device and container presence sensor data indicating whether the truck is loaded (or not) with a container.
-The data will indicate whether the subject yard truck is active (participating in port operations), or idle (not in use).
-Baseline data will be collected from the current 4G truck fleet operations.
-Operational data The procedure for collecting the operational/trial data will be identical to the collection/calculation of the baseline data (i.e., through the telematics devices and PCT's TMS), where the trucks equipped with 5G technology will participate to the 5G-LOGINNOV trials compared to the 4G trucks, in typical daily port operations, i.e., assignment of container jobs for the horizontal movement of cargo containers within the port area, in the time period of WP3 trials.
+The data necessary for the calculation of A-KPI4 [Assets Idling] incude timestamped localization data obtained from the GPS receiver of the telematics device and container presence sensor data indicating whether the subject yard truck is active (participating in port operations), or idle (not in use).
+Baseline data will be collected from the current 4G truck fleet operations Operational data The procedure for collecting the operations.
+The procedure for collecting the operational/trial data will be identical to the collection/calculation of the baseline data (i.e., through the telematics devices and PCT's TMS), where the trucks equipped with 5G technology will participate to the 5G-LOGINNOV trials compared to the 4G trucks, in typical daily port operations, i.e., assignment of container jobs for the horizontal movement of cargo containers within the port area, in the time period of WP3 trials.
 Enhanced localization services and 5G low latency communications will enable the live tacking of 5G trucks, where the accumulated telemetry data from the fleet of 5G-LOGINNOV vehicles (in daily loading/unloading operations of vessels) will be exploited to optimize the efficiency of the operation and to collect the operational data.
 Evaluation It is intended to hand-over the deviation of operational and baseline data for A-KPI1, data A-KPI2, A-KPI3, and A-KPI4 to the evaluation tool.
-For the latency measurements of the 5G telematics device on yard trucks detailed logs from Vodafone (Greek pilot's MNO) will be provided (A-KPI25, A-KPI26).
-Action/sub UC / step TMS Figure 13 shows part of the visualization tool of the Truck Monitoring System (TMS) dashboard at PCT, where the current vessels are illustrated at Piers II and III, along with the system at PCT movement/operation of 4G connected yard trucks.
+For the latency measurements of the 5G telematics device on yard trucks detailed logs from vodatone (Greek Action/sub UC Description / step TMS Figure 13 shows part of the visualization tool of the Truck Monitoring System (TMS) dashboard at PCT, where the current vessels are illustrated at Piers II and III, along with the system at PCT movement/operation of 4G connected yard trucks.
 Different coloured pins represent different speeds of yard tucks (slow, normal, fast), where also the arrow shape of the truck pin indicates its moving direction.
 Finally, black dots on the yard truck pin indicate that the truck is carrying one container (one black dot) two containers (two black dots) or no containers, derived from container presence sensors installed on each truck.
-A similar dashboard will be illustrated at the trial phase of UC3 in WP3, where the pilot trucks will be equipped with 5G modems connected to the on-board telematics device and sensors, utilizing the 5G NSA network at PCT premises and enhanced localization services.
-Real time telemetry data aggregated over the low latency 5G network from the fleet of 5G connected yard trucks (i.e., location, moving direction, speed and number of containers carried) will be exploited by the job allocation algorithm, to optimally assign container jobs to yard trucks and optimize yard truck traffic at PCT premises for the horizontal movement of containers between stacking areas and loading/unloading areas for vessels and rail.
+A similar dashboard will be illustrated at the trial phase of UC3 in WP3.